New paramyxovirus in pigeons

 Report suspect cases

 Avian Paramyxovirus is a notifiable emergency animal disease.
 If you suspect your birds may have Avian Paramyxovirus call your private veterinarian immediately.
-The vet will notify the Technical Specialist Poultry or an inspector with NSW DPI or the local Livestock Health and Pest Authority if they consider signs are suggestive of Avian Paramyxovirus.
+The vet will notify the Senior Veterinary Officer (pigs and poultry) or an Inspector with NSW DPI or the local Livestock Health and Pest Authority if they consider signs are suggestive of Avian Paramyxovirus.

 If your veterinarian is unavailable call the Emergency Animal Disease Watch Hotline on 1800 675 888.